Restaurant that beat Biden in court faces affirmative action backlash

 Mr. Nyman said businesses like his need the help just as much as any other restaurant, regardless of the race of the owner.

-Normally he’d have a staff of at least 15 people.
-He’s been operating with just six people, and has had to curtail hours, canceling lunch service and closing around 9 p.m. rather than the usual midnight.
-His usual capacity is 76 seats, but he’s been operating at about 30.
+Normally he would have a staff of at least 15 people.
+He’s been operating with just six people and has had to curtail hours, canceling lunch service and closing around 9 p.m. rather than the usual midnight.
+His usual capacity is 76 seats, but he has been operating at about 30.

 “I’ve been working by myself in the kitchen,” he said.
 “I was never a cook.
 I am now.”